johnmakridis/ngx-daterangepicker/README.md

 Notes
 -----
-* This component was made in the early days of transitioning from JQuery to Angular 2.0 You might want to consider using more modern alternatives
-* Though this package still uses JQuery and Bootstrap it has been updated to support Angular 9 in 2020 (I have not made efforts to test earlier versions of Angular with version 3.0)
+* Though this package still uses JQuery and Bootstrap it has been updated to support Angular 9+
 * If your project is not using JQuery for other features this date picker might not be the best option for your project
 * This package ports the original [Daterangepicker](http://www.daterangepicker.com) by [Dan Grossman](https://github.com/dangrossman) for use in Angular.
-Angular 9 support starts with `Version 3.x` of this package
+Angular 9 support starts with `Version 9.x` of this package

 Contributing
 ------------